It’s not the right time to quit: Asana Inc. (ASAN) Stock

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
-Currently, 4.80 percent of Asana Inc. shares are owned by insiders, and 52.80 percent are held by financial institutions.
-Wan Tim M, the Chief Financial Officer at Asana Inc. (ASAN) has sold 3,203 shares of firm on Jun 22 at a price of $18.20 against the total amount of $58295.0.
-In another inside trade, LACEY ELEANOR B, GC, Corporate Secretary of Asana Inc. (NYSE:ASAN) sold 1,249 shares of the firm on Jun 22 for a total worth of $22732.0 at a price of $18.20.
-An inside trade which took place on May 04, GC, Corporate Secretary of Asana Inc. LACEY ELEANOR B sold 4,167 shares of firm against total price of $0.12 million at the cost of $29.50 per share.
+Currently, 4.80 percent of Asana Inc. shares are owned by insiders, and 52.10 percent are held by financial institutions.
+Moskovitz Dustin A., the President, CEO, & Chair at Asana Inc. (ASAN) has bought 19,273,127 shares of firm on Sep 07 at a price of $18.16 against the total amount of $350.0 million.
+In another inside trade, Wan Tim M, Chief Financial Officer of Asana Inc. (NYSE:ASAN) sold 3,203 shares of the firm on Jun 22 for a total worth of $58295.0 at a price of $18.20.
+An inside trade which took place on Jun 22, GC, Corporate Secretary of Asana Inc. LACEY ELEANOR B sold 1,249 shares of firm against total price of $22732.0 at the cost of $18.20 per share.